-In the case of heating and air-conditioning, the program automatically senses the load of each space and allocates it equally over the respective radiators or units (FCUs), or grilles (for air-ducts).
-You can change this allocation in the calculating environment, as you desire.
-The "Receptors" selection shows the screen including the receptors of each installation (radiators in the Single-pipe and Two-pipes system, Fan Coils in a Fan Coils network and grilles in an Air-duct network) in the form of slides.
+In the case of heating and air-conditioning, the program automatically senses the load of each space and allocates it equally over the respective radiators or units (FCUs), or grilles

+(for air-ducts).
+You can change this allocation calculating in the environment, as you desire.
+The "Receptors" selection shows the screen includina the receptors of each installation (radiators in the Single-pipe and Two-pipes system, Fan Coils in a Fan Coils network and grilles in an Airduct network) in the form of slides.
 The location procedure is exactly the same as the block insertion procedure in AutoCAD or 4MCAD.
 Receptors are always installed in the current height, that can be changed through the "Set elevation" command.